 ldconfig -p | grep libjpeg

 If any of those says something like “command not found”, then you won’t be able to build anything, and you are in the same boat as the folks with no shell access.
-The good news is that I built the EWWW I.O.
-Cloud service for you too (again, unless you want to switch web hosts).
+The good news is that I built the EWWW IO Compress API for you too (again, unless you want to switch web hosts).

 Yes I Can!

 At least we think so, time will tell.
-It should be noted, that if you have root access, you could install a few of theses utilities yourself from the normal repositories.
+It should be noted, that if you have root access, you could install a few of these utilities yourself from the normal repositories.
 However, I don’t recommend that for most of the utilities except jpegtran, and possibly optipng.
-The versions that are generally provided are often out of date, and some (like cwebp and pngquant) are under pretty active development, so bug fixes and new features are coming out much more frequently.
+The versions of Linux installed on most servers typically only have older versions of the optimizers, and some of the tools (like cwebp and pngquant) are under pretty active development, so bug fixes and new features are coming out much more frequently.
 As the root user, that is up to you though.
 If you prefer the pre-built versions from the repositories, something like “apt-get install gifsicle” or “yum install gifsicle” will get you going.
 If you are not the root user, or you would like to have the latest versions installed, read on!

 1. Download the source package from the project’s website: